psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Dipole array [e a0] for the averaged quadratic coupled-cluster level of theory, (3,).

-.. psivar:: AQCC DIPOLE X
-   AQCC DIPOLE Y
-   AQCC DIPOLE Z

-   The three components of the dipole [Debye] for the averaged quadratic coupled-cluster level of theory.
-   Deprecated in favor of :psivar:`AQCC DIPOLE`.

 .. psivar:: AQCC QUADRUPOLE

    Redundant quadrupole array [e a0^2] for the averaged quadratic coupled-cluster level of theory, (3, 3).

-.. psivar:: AQCC QUADRUPOLE XX
-   AQCC QUADRUPOLE XY
-   AQCC QUADRUPOLE XZ
-   AQCC QUADRUPOLE YY
-   AQCC QUADRUPOLE YZ
-   AQCC QUADRUPOLE ZZ

-   The six components of the quadrupole [Debye Ang] for the averaged quadratic coupled-cluster level of theory.
-   Deprecated in favor of :psivar:`AQCC QUADRUPOLE`.

 .. psivar:: AQCC TOTAL ENERGY
    AQCC CORRELATION ENERGY